Distance & time

 How the travel-time estimates work

-The driving and flying times shown are deliberately rough estimates based on the straight-line distance, not on real routes or schedules.
-The driving estimate assumes a steady average of about 80 km/h (50 mph) over the great-circle distance — it ignores traffic, stops, terrain, ferries and the fact that roads are longer than the straight line, so treat it only as an order-of-magnitude guide.
-The flying estimate assumes a cruising speed of roughly 800 km/h (about 430 knots) over the great-circle path and does not include taxi, climb, descent, holding patterns or airport transfer time.
-For an exact journey time, always check a routing service or an airline timetable.
+The driving and flying times are deliberately rough estimates based on the straight-line distance, not on real routes or schedules.
+The driving estimate assumes a steady average of about 80 km/h (50 mph) over the great-circle distance; it ignores traffic, stops, terrain, ferries and the fact that roads are longer than the straight line, so treat it as an order-of-magnitude guide.
+The flying estimate assumes a cruising speed of roughly 800 km/h (about 430 knots) over the great-circle path, with no taxi, climb, descent, holding or airport transfer time.
+For an exact journey time, check a routing service or an airline timetable.

 Units and what each one means